alexpasmantier/snob/README.md

 one irrelevant flaky test failure at a time.

-Also, we'd like to use the occasion to thank all the dedicated, passionate and hard-working open source maintainers of the excellent [rayon](https://github.com/rayon-rs/rayon), [ruffpython_parser](https://github.com/astral-sh/ruff), [maturin](https://github.com/PyO3/maturin), [pyo3](https://github.com/PyO3/pyo3) amongst all the awesome projects which made our life easier while building `snob`.
-Shoulders, giants, true gratitude to all of you.
+Also, we'd like to use the occasion to thank all the dedicated, passionate and hard-working open source maintainers of the excellent [rayon](https://github.com/rayon-rs/rayon), [ruffpython_parser](https://github.com/astral-sh/ruff), [maturin](https://github.com/PyO3/maturin), [pyo3](https://github.com/PyO3/pyo3), among many other projects, for making our lives easier while building `snob`.

+Standing on the shoulders of giants, we're deeply grateful to all of you.